Henry FitzRoy, Duke of Richmond and Somerset: Death

-Coat of arms of the Duke of Richmond, quartered with the Howard family arms (from his marriage to Lady Mary, daughter of the 3rd Duke of Norfolk) on his tomb in Framlingham Church.
+Coat of arms of the Duke of Richmond, combined with the Howard family arms (from his marriage to Lady Mary, daughter of the 3rd Duke of Norfolk) on his tomb in Framlingham Church.

 FitzRoy's father-in-law gave orders that the body be wrapped in lead and then taken in a closed cart for secret interment.
 However, his servants put the body in a straw-filled wagon.
 The only mourners were two attendants who followed at a distance.
 FitzRoy was in the first instance buried at Thetford Priory, the burial place and mausoleum of members of the Howard family.

 In February 1540, when Thetford Priory was about to be closed, Howard petitioned the King not to close the Priory Church on the grounds that both his first wife Anne of York, FitzRoy's great-aunt, as well as FitzRoy himself were buried there.
 The request had no effect; at the same time however, the King ordered that the current dissolution of the monasteries be briefly suspended, so that everyone who wished had time to rebury the remains of their relations.
 Howard moved his son-in-law's grave to the Church of St Michael the Archangel, Framlingham.

 FitzRoy's tomb has a mix of royal and religious iconography, with his personal coat of arms surrounded by the collar of the Order of the Garter and the Order's motto "Honi soit qui mal y pense", and the coats of arms of the Howard family (by his marriage to Mary Howard), and friezes showing scenes from the Biblical Old Testament (mainly from the Book of Genesis and part of the Book of Exodus).
 On the north side are the birth of Eve; God giving the Garden of Eden into the charge of Adam and Eve; the Temptation, and the Expulsion from Paradise.
 On the west are the nursing of Cain and Abel, and Adam digging to return to Eden; Cain and Abel making their sacrifices (offerings) to God, and Cain killing Abel.
 On the south side are Noah's Ark in the Flood; the drunkenness of Noah; the Prophet Abraham and the Angels, and Lot escaping from Sodom and Gomorrah.
 On the east are Abraham and his son Isaac as well as Moses and the Law tables, and the Israelites sacrificing to the Golden Calf.

-One of the scenes carved on the tomb is the outline of a small door which was the private entrance of noblemen from the Castle.
+Near the tomb is the outline of a small door which was the private entrance of noblemen from the Castle.

 His father outlived him by just over a decade, and was succeeded by his legitimate son, Edward VI, born shortly after FitzRoy's death.
 It is said that Henry FitzRoy might have been made king had Henry VIII died without a legitimate son: